kristofGovaerts/DroneDataTools/README.md

   * *plots*  The amount of plots in the delineated block.
   * *Y* The Y-coordinate of the block, i.e. the column number.
   * *fieldcode* The X and Y coordinates of the first plot in the block.
+Formatted with a space in between, eg for plot X1Y1 = *1 1*

 2. Export as .csv.
 Precise requirements:
   *Format - CSV